huceke/omxplayer/README.md

 Copy over `omxplayer-dist/*` to the Pi `/`.
 You may want to specify a valid font path inside the `omxplayer` shell script.

+### Compiling on the Pi

+You can also compile it on the PI the native way ;) Run this script (which will install packages and update firmware)
+    ./prepare-native-raspbian.sh
+and build with
+    make ffmpeg
+    make

 Using OMXPlayer
 ---------------